 For the second conclusion, the circles’ pens and pencils intersect each other and hence, the conclusion “some pens are pencils” is also true.

 For the third conclusion, the circles’ cats and pencils also intersect each other and hence the conclusion “some pencils are cats” is also true.

 In this way, the questions related to syllogism can be easily solved.
-The only thing that is important is to practice different variations of syllogism related questions so as to gradually build up the confidence.
+The only thing that is important is to practice different variations of syllogism related questions and various bank exam questions so as to build up the confidence gradually.